 - Powerful collaboration tools like co-editing, project management, feedback, etc.

 - Robust handoff features - automated multi-zoom slices, auto-generated style codes (Android, Swift, CSS)

 Creating a video game wireframe or mobile game wireframe is easy with the Wondershare Mockitt design and prototyping tool.
 The flexible user interface, extensive features, collaborative nature, and developer-friendly backend are all designed to make you more efficient and productive.
 Here is how you can easily design a game wireframe using this versatile software.

 Step 1: Create a New Project for Game Wireframe

 Create a project for your game.
-Name the project and then choose the target device for which you are developing the game.
+Just click the "Create" button and then choose the "Prototype" option.
+Then choose the target device for which you are developing the game.
 You can also choose a specific device so the screen or canvas will allow you to make the layout as accurate and relevant as possible.

 Step 2: Add Widgets for Game Wireframe

 Once you have the first screen in front of you, you can start adding widgets to show the layout of the game's first page.
 You might have a Start button, a Settings button, and various other interactive elements.
 You may also need placeholders for the logo and other branding assets.
 Double-click a widget either on the top side (Fast Widgets) or from the selection on the right.

 Edit each widget as you go.
 You can also make a widget a Master, which allows you to edit it as a group when you use it multiple times on different screens/artboards.
 Frequently used widgets can be added to My Widgets.
 Both actions can be done by right-clicking a widget and selecting the appropriate option.

 Step 3: Create Interactive Gestures for Game Wireframe